-Helen Grant was first elected to represent the Parliamentary Constituency of Maidstone & The Weald on 5th May 2010 after spending two and a half years campaigning for the role as the Conservative Parliamentary Candidate.
+Helen became actively involved in politics in 2006 and was elected as Member of Parliament for the Kent constituency of Maidstone & The Weald at the 2010 General Election.
+She is the first black female Conservative MP and Minister.
 She has since been returned as the MP in the general elections of May 2015, June 2017 and December 2019 with ever growing local support.